Mission Providence NEIS can help you turn your dream business idea into a reality.

 - are not an undischarged bankrupt

-- have not received NEIS Assistance in the previous three years, and
+- have not received NEIS Assistance in the previous year, and

 - are any other person or persons that the Department of Employment advises as being non-eligible in writing from time to time.